t0mg/jackal/main-board/README.md

    - Sets the time of the Teensy 4.0 RTC
    - Will block other modes until setup is complete

+7. **Pong Mode** (`AudioModeControllerPong`)
+   - Not really an audio mode :)
+   - A simple pong clone using the Volume and Tone sliders to control the paddles

 ### Development

 This project uses PlatformIO for development.
 Key files: